anikeieva/project-lvl1-s292/README.md

 - brain-progression,
 - brain-prime

-You must correct answer a one type question three times to won.
+You must correct answer to one type question three times to won.
 Else - start game again.

 ##### brain-even